-Once upon a time, one of the greatest clutch players of all-time had one of the least clutch NBA playoff performances of all-time: The day was May 12th of 1997, the event was Game 5 of the Western Conference Semi-finals between the Utah Jazz and the LA Lakers, the player was an 18-year old rookie named Kobe Bryant and the FAIL was THREE airballs in the final minute of overtime and four total including the final seconds of the 4th quarter.
+Once upon a time, one of the greatest clutch players of all-time had one of the least clutch NBA playoff performances of all-time: The day was May 12th of 1997, the event was Game 5 of the Western Conference Semi-finals between the Utah Jazz and the LA Lakers, the player was an 18-year-old rookie named Kobe Bryant and the FAIL was (not one, not two, but) THREE airballs in the final minute of overtime and FOUR total, including the final seconds of the 4th quarter.

 For many, the most memorable shot from this game wasn’t one of those airballs but the photo of “big brother” Shaq with his arms around his “little brother” after the final airball.

 “I said,`You know what, you might have shot four airballs… see all these people in here laughing at you… just remember that when we meet these guys next year — then just hit it.’
-You’ve got to remember stuff like that.
-I wasn’t upset that he shot those airballs.
+You’ve got to remember stuff like that.”
+Said Shaq about his pep talk with Kobe.
+“I wasn’t upset that he shot those airballs.
 He was the only one with enough guts to shoot the ball.”

-6 months later, the Lakers season tipped off with a game against the Utah Jazz and Kobe Bryant scored a game-high and highlight-filled 23 points off the bench in a 104-87 win.
+Six months later, the Lakers season tipped off with a game against the Utah Jazz and Kobe Bryant scored a game-high and highlight-filled 23 points off the bench in a 104-87 win.

 17 years later, it was only fitting that Kobe would also end his NBA career in a game against the Utah Jazz.
-And like his airball game in 1997, this game also ended with Shaq putting his arm around Kobe, but this time it was to congratulate him on scoring 60 in his final clutch performance.
+And like his airball game in 1997, this game also ended with Shaq putting his arm around Kobe.
+But this time, it was to congratulate him on scoring 60 in his final clutch performance.